MPdeM/SQL-Challenge/README.md

     Data Engineering
     Data Analysis

-# Data Modeling
+### DATA MODELING
 Data consist in several csv tables [EmployeeSQL/data] .
 The visual representation of the database releations ERD (entity relationship diagrams) are created using free source http://www.quickdatabasediagrams.com.

 ![](EmployeeSQL/Images/QuickDBD-EmployeeSQL.png)
-management used to cumunicate with This project deals with SQL databases.

 Creates a database in Postgres pgAdmin and imports several csv tables stored in /data folder.
 Each table the SQL data types are defined, primary keys and

-The visual representation of the database releations ERD (entity relationship diagrams) are created using free source http://www.quickdatabasediagrams.com. consists in creating a SQL database in Postgres design the tables that hold the CSV files with information regarding employees of some company from 1980 to 1990.
+consists in creating a SQL database in Postgres design the tables that hold the CSV files with information regarding employees of some company from 1980 to 1990.

 The first step is DATA MODELING : inspecting the files scketching an ERD of the tables using quickDatabasediagrams.

 DATA ENGINEERING: with the ERD, the table schema for each table is created, specifying data types, primary keys, foreign keys, and other constraints.
+The schema of the tables can be found in [EmployeeSQL/squema.sql](EmployeeSQL/squema.sql)

 DATA ANALYSIS : Once thr database is built , the analysis is done querying information such as :
     1 each employee a list containing: employee number, last name, first name, gender, and salary.